arnabnandy7/arnabnandy7/README.md

 <h5 align="center">Well, it's time to take a break from the same old "no's" and try something a little more... interesting! ✨</h5>

 <p align="center">
-  I'm engaged in a passionate affair with free time, and I can't cheat on it. 🛑❌
+  If I had any less interest, I'd be in a coma. 🛑❌
 </p>

 <br />